FaeWulf/d00dle-jump-but-melonjs/README.md

 -------------------------------------------------------------------------------
 In development mode, the boilerplate will automatically register and instantiate the melonJS Debug Plugin
 ![debug-panel](https://user-images.githubusercontent.com/4033090/138006717-cf3165a4-a52d-4855-a7c7-16b2a09ed124.png)

-the Debug Panel is hidden by default and can be displayed using the "S" key, it will then provide the below information :
-* Amount of objects currently active in the current scene
-* Amount of draws operation
-* Amount of body shape (requires to enable the hitbox checkbox)
-* Amount of bounding box
-* Amount of sprites objects
-* Amount of objects currently inactive in the the object pool
-* Heap/memory usage
-* Frame update time (in ms)
-* Frame draw time (in ms)
-* Current fps rate vs target fps

-> Note: Heap information requires starting Chrome [with](http://www.chromium.org/developers/how-tos/run-chromium-with-flags) `--enable-precise-memory-info`

-Additionally, using the checkbox in the panel it is also possible to draw :
-* Shape and Bounding box for all objects
-* Current velocity vector
-* Quadtree spatial visualization

 Questions, need help ?